Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 The inception for this particular article was an essay posted in 2004 on the LiveJournal of a fan going by the name of no_remorse.

-This essay knocked a few of my prior assumptions loose, and forcibly reminded me of some details that I’d been steadily either dismissing or overlooking.
+This post knocked a few of my prior assumptions loose, and forcibly reminded me of some details that I’d been steadily either dismissing or overlooking.
 After the eventual release of HBP, it was reluctantly borne in on me that my original assumptions were not necessarily wrong, and my epiphany likely to be illusory.
 But even if incorrect, the conclusion was still worth exploring.

 And at least one component of that epiphany I still could not dismiss.